lhdz12/SQL-Ecommerce-Analysis/README.md

 The goal is to demonstrate how SQL is used to answer real business questions related to revenue, customers, products, sellers, and time-based performance.

 All analysis is written in plain `.sql` files and designed to reflect how a data analyst would work in a real business environment.
-An optional Python notebook is included to reproduce key queries and visualize results using charts.
+A Python notebook is included to reproduce key queries and visualize results using charts.

 ---